Current Projects

 Advisor(s): Frank Curtis, Karmel Shehadeh

-Student Prerequisites: 3rd, 4th, or 5th year; programming experience necessary; coursework in ISE (ISE 240 and ISE 230), Math, or CSE preferred.
+Student Prerequisites: 3rd, 4th, or 5th year; Python programming experience necessary; background in optimization (ISE 230 or ISE 240) helpful but not necessary.

 Project: Quantum Computing for Optimization